 Notes

-- Make sure ingredients are at room temperature.
+- Make sure ingredients are at room temperature and measure them by weight.

-- Let the bread cool before cutting.
+- Let the bread cool completely before cutting, otherwise it could be gummy in the center.

 - The bread may dip a little in the middle - that is normal.